Newsletter

 The theme for NRW 2025 is "Bridging Now to Next," which emphasizes the ongoing connection between the past, present, and future in the reconciliation journey.
 This theme encourages all Australians to look ahead, learn from the past, and continue pushing forward together and at Carrum Primary we continue to learn and grow together.

-Team Kids Holiday Program
+Team Kids update

 Book NOW www.teamkids.com.au/venues